 Value Adjustment Boards - HB 695 by Rep. Avila (R), SB 972 by Sen. Flores (R), SB 260 by Sen. Bradley (R) and HB 489 by Rep. Sullivan (R) all broadly pertain to Value Adjustment Boards (VAB).
 SB 972 and HB 695 would allow a corporate (non-attorney) representative to represent the taxpayer before the VAB to challenge county tax assessments.
 Taxpayers also could be represented by an attorney, a licensed property appraiser, a licensed realtor, a certified public accountant, or a certified tax specialist.
 If a county receives more than 10,000 petitions objecting to assessments, the Dept. of Revenue (DOR) must be notified and conduct a review of the VAB proceedings.
 DOR would be given the authority to administratively review VABs.
 SB 260 and HB 489 would require the clerk of the value adjustment board, not just the property appraiser, to have available and distribute certain DOR forms relating to the VAB petition.
 Owners of multiple items of tangible personal property would be allowed to file a single joint petition if the property appraiser determines such items are substantially similar.
 The property appraiser would be required to include the property record card in an evidence list for a VAB hearing under certain circumstances.
-HB 489 passed out of the House and is heading to the Senate and HB 695 passed out of its first committee.
-SB 972 passed out of its second committee and SB 260 is ready for the floor.
+HB 695 passed out of its first committee.
+SB 972 passed out of its second committee and HB 489 (substituted for SB 260) is ready for final passage in the Senate.